coryMcKague/MART120-Spring2024/modules/week-13/_posts/2015-01-01-extra-credit.md

 # Extra Credit

-In this homework, you are going to use your project from last time to implement and use arrays.
+In this extracredit, you are going to use your project from last time to implement and use arrays.

-<a href="https://github.com/Montana-Media-Arts/120_CreativeCoding1-Fall2023-Samples/tree/main/Homework%2015" target="_blank">Homework Example</a>

 ## Specifications